All Episodes

 What happened to the separation of church and state?

-In our school, you're not allowed to have Christmas, Easter, or Halloween, acknowledge that all in the school.
+In our school, you're not allowed to have Christmas, Easter, or Halloween.

-I just I'd like to know when they're going to the church.
+I just, I'd like to know when they're going to the church.

 They have all this, well, you know, we need to be diverse.

-There's so many Catholics, so we don't need to worry about going to church, because you know, you already know what that's like.
+There's so many Catholics, so we don't need to worry about going to church because, you know, you already know what that's like.

 And I'm like, that doesn't even make sense.

-How did these poor people is your your child?
+How old is your child?

-Twelve years old.
+12 years old.

-Oh no, he didn't go.
+Oh, no, he didn't go.

-Oh, I thought oh, you were I I absolutely thought that was.
+I absolutely thought that was.

-No, that what they try to do, the school try to do is give you a two-day notice that there's a field trip that never happens either, by the way.
+No, what they try to do, the school try to do is give you a two-day notice that there's a field trip.

-You're you know, all parents get a two-week, usually three-week notice on a field trip.
+You know, all parents get a two-week, usually three-week notice on a field trip.

 This one was rifled through on purpose.

-Just so we didn't say anything, and this was all so intentional.
+And this was all so intentional.

 And it's very frustrating as a parent because to me, this is an indoctrination of your children.

-Uh, yeah, I uh this this is a huge, huge um problem.
+Yeah, this is a huge, huge problem.

-Um it got on the radio here.
+It got on the radio here.

 I haven't got a count yet.

-You know, we're we're trying to, you know, they just went back to school today, so we're trying to figure that out.
+They just went back to school today, so we're trying to figure that out.

-They actually asked the girls to wear head scarves, by the way.
+They actually asked the girls to wear headscarves, by the way.

-And uh the leader in the Muslim community was reading from the Quran to the children in the mosque on this field trip.
+And the leader in the Muslim community was reading from the Quran to the children in the mosque on this field trip.

 And again, if that happened in a church to a Muslim child, the ACLU would be here so fast.

-I I mean I'm I'm I'm asking for your brilliant input because I don't know I mean, what do you do here?
+I mean, I'm asking for your brilliant input because I don't know.

-I I'm I'm absolutely floored.
+I'm absolutely floored.

 And this is in Hillary's Great Land, by the way, of New York.